caTUstrophy/backend/README.md

 ## Get it running

 **1)** You have to have a working [Go installation](https://golang.org/doc/install) on your system.
 Preferably via your system's package manager.
+Also, you need to have a working and running PostgreSQL instance.

 **2)** Initially run
 ```bash